SebastienWae/debugging-42/docs/debuggers/lldb.md

 Breakpoints can be added to various types of targets, such as functions, lines of code, regex.

-We can find the list of all the options with the `help breakpoint set` command, but the most common ones are:
+You can find the list of all the options with the `help breakpoint set` command, but the most common ones are:

 ```shell
 # Set a breakpoint in file main.c at line 20 and column 10